pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-6/index.md

 ## What's new

-### New purview threatassessment commands
+### New Purview threat assessment commands

-The release includes additional management features for purview.
+The release includes additional management features for Purview.
 We added two new commands that will allow you to list and remove threat assessments.
 Let's see it in action.

-To list all threatassessment simply run:
+To list all threat assessments, simply run:

 ```sh
 m365 purview threatassessment list
 ```

-You may also filter them by type, for example, to list threat assessments of type mail you may run:
+You may also filter them by type, for example, to list threat assessments of type mail run:

 ```sh
 m365 purview threatassessment list --type mail